 Make Your Own Spice Packs

 Do you still buy special seasoning mixes for your tacos, hamburgers or rice?
 STOP!
 These seasonings are made of salt with a few additional spices.
 Keep a well stocked spice rack– onion powder, garlic powder, chili powder, paprika, salt and pepper and you should be good to go on making most of these by yourself.
+Here’s a recipe for homemade taco seasonings to get you started.

 Go vegetarian…or almost